muhammadtalha242/shopping-cart/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built using React.
+It shows a demonstration of how shopping page is created using React.

 ## Available Scripts